DivoomDevelop/DivoomPCMonitorTool/README.md

 # DivoomPCMonitorTool
-it runs at PC and send data to the "PC Data Clock" of Pixoo64 and TimeGate
+it runs at PC and send data to the "PC Monitor Clock" of Pixoo64 and TimeGate

-The file 'DivoomPCDataTool. zip' is an executable file,
+The file 'DivoomPCMonitorTool. zip' is an executable file,

-The directory 'DivoomPCDataTool' is the source code
+The directory 'DivoomPCMonitorTool' is the source code